 The idea is that the fluid in the tubing transmits the pressure wave to the transducer - The whole principle rests on a continuous cylinder of saline connecting the artery to the pressure transducer.
 The design and engineering characteristics of this tubing has a significant influence on the function of the whole transducer system.

-Long tubing underdamps the system.
-This may seem weird (surely, the longer the line the more plastic there is to absorb the pulse wave) but the 2013 ESICM haemodynamic learning package seems to suggest (p.36) that it is so.
-It is best explained in this AANA article.
-Essentially, the fluid-filled system has a certain "natural frequency" of resonance.
-The major determinant of this natural frequency is the length of the tubing: the longer the tubing, the lower the natural frequency.
+The fluid-filled system has a certain natural frequency of resonance.
+In an ideal system with some sort of perfectly inelastic tubing, the major determinant of this natural frequency is the length of the tubing: the longer the tubing, the lower the natural frequency.
 The patient's pulse oscillation is usually a fairly low-frequency phenomenon, and as the tubing length increases, the natural frequency approaches the patient's pulse wave frequency.
 The system then resonates, amplifying the signal.
 Thus, the longer the tubing, the more resonance in the system, and consequently the system will be underdamped.
 For the same reason, the tube lumen should always be no smaller than 1.5mm.
+To use the same diagram from Gardner:

 Zeroing and levelling are occasionally used interchangeably, but they are not the same thing.
 They tend to occur together in the clinical setting, but the terms describe different processes.
 Zeroing exposes the transducer to atmospheric pressure via an open air-fluid interface, and levelling assigns this zero reference point to a specific position on the symbolic fluid-filled column that is the patient‘s body.